What is Banking as a Service (BaaS) and why it’s important to businesses

 - •Enhance your financial offerings with Airwallex Banking as a Service solution

-Customers are always looking for solutions to enhance their daily lives, and businesses, in turn, are constantly seeking ways to drive value.
+Customers expect fast, seamless financial services delivered directly within the apps and platforms they already use, and businesses, in turn, are constantly seeking ways to drive value.
 Banking as a Service (BaaS) offers a unique opportunity to do both.
 In fact, a recent study found that 83% of customers prefer to access financial services directly through the SaaS businesses they already use rather than traditional banks, highlighting a growing demand for businesses to integrate financial tools and services into their offerings.1

-By integrating financial services, these businesses can meet their customers' growing demands, create new revenue streams, and strengthen their competitive position.
-Here, we’ll discuss how you can use BaaS to do this while enhancing customer experience and increasing brand loyalty.
+By integrating financial services, these businesses can meet their customers’ growing demands, create new revenue streams, and strengthen their competitive position.
+Tech companies, non-bank companies, and eCommerce platforms are leveraging BaaS to provide banking services to their customers, embedding financial products and payment solutions directly into their platforms.
+Here, we’ll discuss how you can utilize BaaS to achieve this while enhancing the customer experience and increasing brand loyalty.

 Key takeaways: